European Union: Environment

 Mitigating climate change is one of the top priorities of EU environmental policy.
 In 2007, member states agreed that, in the future, 20 per cent of the energy used across the EU must be renewable, and carbon dioxide emissions have to be lower in 2020 by at least 20 per cent compared to 1990 levels.
 In 2017, the EU emitted 9.1 per cent of global greenhouse-gas emissions.
 The European Union claims that already in 2018, its GHG emissions were 23% lower than in 1990.

 The EU has adopted an emissions trading system to incorporate carbon emissions into the economy.
 The European Green Capital is an annual award given to cities that focuses on the environment, energy efficiency, and quality of life in urban areas to create smart city.
 In the 2019 elections to the European Parliament, the green parties increased their power, possibly because of the rise of post materialist values.
-Proposals to reach a zero carbon economy in the European Union by 2050 were suggested in 2018 – 2019.
+Proposals to reach a zero carbon economy in the European Union by 2050 were suggested in 2018–2019.
 Almost all member states supported that goal at an EU summit in June 2019.
 The Czech Republic, Estonia, Hungary, and Poland disagreed.
-In June 2021 the European Union passed a European Climate Law with targets of 55% GHG emissions reduction by 2030 and carbon neutrality by 2050.
-In 2021 the European Union and the United States pledged to cut methane emissions by 30% by 2030.
+In June 2021, the European Union passed a European Climate Law with targets of 55% GHG emissions reduction by 2030 and carbon neutrality by 2050.
+Also in the same year, the European Union and the United States pledged to cut methane emissions by 30% by 2030.
 The pledge is considered as a big achievement for climate change mitigation.
+A research report from November 2024 declared that the Czech Republic is the EU's most toxic country in Europe for care emissions.

+In 2025, The European Union together with China, Brazil and others, joined the Global carbon market coalition.
+According to some calculations, a global carbon market can speed up emission reduction seven-fold.

 Economy

+The gross domestic product (GDP), a measure of economic activity, of EU member states was US$16.64 trillion in 2022, around 16.6 per cent of the world GDP.
+There is a significant variation in GDP per capita between and within individual EU states.
+The difference between the richest and poorest regions (281 NUTS-2 regions of the Nomenclature of Territorial Units for Statistics) ranged, in 2017, from 31 per cent (Severozapaden, Bulgaria) of the EU28 average (€30,000) to 253 per cent (Luxembourg), or from €4,600 to €92,600.